HelloChildd/Chess/README.md

 # Chess
 Chess using streamlit against a chess bot.
 There is checkmates, stalemates, castlilng, chess logic,  and promoting.
+I added the zipped file if you want it.
 Follow these steps:

 ```sh